Run AEO audits, fix site issues, validate schema, generate llms.txt, and compare sites.

 Mode Selection

-• If the first argument is one of audit, fix, schema, llms, or monitor, use that mode.
+• If the first argument is one of audit, fix, schema, llms, monitor, or detect-platform, use that mode.

 • If no explicit mode is given, infer the intent from the request and default to audit.